-Figure 6-1, Example State-Specific Climate Change Factsheet
+Figure 7-1, Example State-Specific Climate Change Factsheet

-SEPAWhat Climate Change Means for Alabama

-In the coming decades, Alabama will become warmer, and the state will probably experience more severe floods and drought.
-Unlike most of the nation, Alabama has not become warmer during the last 50 years.
-But soils have become drier, annual rainfall has increased in most of the state, more rain arrives in heavy downpours, and sea level is rising about one inch every eight years.
-Changing the climate is likely to increase damages from tropical storms, reduce crop yields, harm livestock, increase the number of unpleasantly hot days, and increase the risk of heat stroke and other heat-related illnesses.

-Our climate is changing because the earth is warming.
-People have increased the amount of carbon dioxide in the air by 40 percent since the late 1700s.
+EPA 430-F-16-003 What Climate Change Means for Alabama In the coming decades, Alabama will become warmer, and the state Rising Seas and Retreating Shores will probably experience more severe floods and drought.
+Unlike Sea level is rising more rapidly in Alabama than most most of the nation, Alabama has not become warmer during the last coastal areas because the land is sinking.
+If the oceans 50 years.
+But soils have become drier, annual rainfall has increased and atmosphere continue to warm, sea level along the in most of the state, more rain arrives in heavy downpours, and sea Alabama coast is likely to rise eighteen inches to four feet level is rising about one inch every eight years.
+Changing the climate in the next century.
+Rising sea level submerges wetlands is likely to increase damages from tropical storms, reduce crop and dry land, erodes beaches, and exacerbates coastal yields, harm livestock, increase the number of unpleasantly hot days, flooding. and increase the risk of heat stroke and other heat-related illnesses.
+Coastal Storms, Homes, and Infrastructure Our climate is changing because the earth is warming.
+People have increased the amount of carbon dioxide in the air by 40 percent Tropical storms and hurricanes have become more intense during the past 20 years.
+Although warming since the late 1700s.
 Other heat-trapping greenhouse gases are also increasing.
-These gases have warmed the surface and lower atmosphere of our planet about one degree (F) during the last 50 years.
-Evaporation increases as the atmosphere warms, which increases humidity, average rainfall, and the frequency of heavy rainstorms in many places-but contributes to drought in others.
-While most of the earth warmed, natural cycles and sulfates in the air cooled Alabama.
-Sulfates are air pollutants that reflect sunlight back into space.
-Now sulfate emissions are declining, and the factors that once prevented the state from warming are unlikely to persist.

-Greenhouse gases are also changing the world's oceans and ice cover.
-Carbon dioxide reacts with water to form carbonic acid, so the oceans are becoming more acidic.
-The surface of the ocean has warmed about one degree during the last 80 years.
-Warming is causing snow to melt earlier in spring, and mountain glaciers are retreating.
-Even the great ice sheets on Greenland and Antarctica are shrinking.
-Thus the sea is rising at an increasing rate.
+These gases have warmed the surface and lower atmooceans provide these storms with more potential energy, scientists are not sure whether the recent intensification sphere of our planet about one degree (F) during the last 50 years.
+Evaporation increases as the atmosphere warms, which increases reflects a long-term trend.
+Nevertheless, hurricane wind humidity, average rainfall, and the frequency of heavy rainstorms speeds and rainfall rates are likely to increase as the climate continues to warm. in many places-but contributes to drought in others.
+While most of the earth warmed, natural cycles and sulfates in the air cooled Whether or not storms become more intense, coastal Alabama.
+Sulfates are air pollutants that reflect sunlight back into homes and infrastructure will flood more often as sea space.
+Now sulfate emissions are declining, and the factors that level rises, because storm surges will become higher as once prevented the state from warming are unlikely to persist. well.
+Rising sea level is likely to increase flood insurance Greenhouse gases are also changing the world's oceans and ice rates, while more frequent storms could increase the deductible for wind damage in homeowner insurance cover.
+Carbon dioxide reacts with water to form carbonic acid, so policies.
+Many cities, roads, railways, ports, airports, and the oceans are becoming more acidic.
+The surface of the ocean oil and gas facilities along the Gulf Coast are vulnerable has warmed about one degree during the last 80 years.
+Warming is causing snow to melt earlier in spring, and mountain glaciers are to the combined impacts of storms and sea level rise.
+People may move from vulnerable coastal communities retreating.
+Even the great ice sheets on Greenland and Antarctica and stress the infrastructure of the communities that are shrinking.
+Thus the sea is rising at an increasing rate. receive them.